reapp/new-site/source/views.md

 **In Progress**

 Use at the top level of your app, above any ViewList or View.
-Provides a slideout menu and passes the handle prop down to children.
+Provides a slide-out menu and passes the handle prop down to children.

 Props:
 ```